Bond 2025

 How does LOSD rank?

-Lake Oswego School District is consistently ranked #1 in Oregon and among the top school districts nationwide.
+Lake Oswego School District is consistently ranked #1 in Oregon and among the top school districts nationwide by Niche, which grades and ranks schools using dozens of public data sets and millions of reviews.
 All of our elementary, middle, and high schools rank among the best in the state.

 What is LOSD’s graduation rate?